postfinance/kubenurse/README.md

 of those nodes disappears, in which case kubenurse will pick the next node in the sorted checksums list.
 This comes with several advantages:

-- because of the way we first hash the node names, the checks distribution is randomly distributed, independant of the node names. if we only picked the 10 next nodes in a sorted list of the node names, then we might have biased the results in environments where node names are sequential
+- because of the way we first hash the node names, the checks are randomly distributed, independant of the node names. if we only picked the 10 next nodes in a sorted list of the node names, then we might have biased the results in environments where node names are sequential
 - metrics-wise, a `kubenurse` pod should typically only have entries for ca. 10 other neighbouring nodes worth of checks, which greatly reduces the load on